seeraven/jenkinsDocu/doc/ROLE_BASED_AUTHORIZATION.md

 ## Example Configuration for two Projects

+In this configuration, we define the two projects `project1` and `project2` that correspond to two root folders.
+Then we define two developer groups `project1developers` and `project2developers` and two user groups `project1users` and `project2users`.
+The example users `developer1`, `developer2`, `user1` and `user2` are assigned the corresponding roles to ensure the following setup:

+  - Developers are able to work in the corresponding project and have full access to managing jobs as well as credentials (which they should limit on the folder scope).
+  - Users are able to run jobs from their corresponding project.

 ### Configuration under Manage Roles

+First the global roles are added.
+These roles define the base permissions:

 ![Manage Roles - Global Roles](images/role_strategy_global_roles.png?raw=true "Global Roles")

+Now the per-project roles are defined.
+The pattern matches the folder name with and without a trailing slash:

 ![Manage Roles - Item Roles](images/role_strategy_item_roles.png?raw=true "Item Roles")

 ### Configuration under Assign Roles

+The global roles `authenticated` and `anonymous` are assigned to the groups `authenticated` and `Anonymous`.
+These groups are pre-defined groups of the plugin.
+In addition, all administrators are assigned here:

 ![Assign Roles - Global Roles](images/role_strategy_assignment_global_roles.png?raw=true "Global Roles")

+The item roles define the members of the individual projects:

 ![Assign Roles - Item Roles](images/role_strategy_assignment_item_roles.png?raw=true "Item Roles")